agnoster/disputandum/rules.md

 Before making or rebutting an argument the player may place Logic or Rhetoric cards in front of them to “bet” that they will use them successfully.
 If they succeed in using a Device, they receive the number of points indicated on the card; if they fail, they lose 1 point.
 Whether a player succeeded or failed is determined by a vote on each device.
 (In many cases, a formal vote will not be necessary, but any player can suggest it be held.)

+Regardless of the vote, the Logic or Rhetoric card is discarded after being played.

 ### Fallacies

 When a player uses a logical fallacy that another player has in their hand, player B can play the card.
 If (by a vote) the fallacy is found to have been used, the infringing player must pay the number of credibility points indicated on the Fallacy card to the one who played the card on them.
 If the vote fails, the player loses 1 Credibility point for calling wolf.

+Regardless of the vote, the Fallacy card is discarded after being played.

 ### The Board